nigel-sampson/nigel-sampson.github.io/resume.md

 Worked within the product team at Iciniti including an ERP integrated POS solution.
 Led the research and development of prototypes for the next version of their main product an ASP.NET E-commerce system using technologies including NHibernate and Castle Windsor.

+*ASP.NET, C#, MySQL, NHibernate*

 ### Image Centre

 *Developer & Lead Developer - February 2003 - August 2006*

 Developed bespoke ASP.NET web applications for clients as well as maintenance of existing VBScript / COM solutions.
 Was technical lead a team of five developers.
 Solutions included Content Management, Digital Asset Management, E-commerce and Web Service integration.

+*ASP.NET, C#, SQL Server, Linq to SQL, HTML, CSS, Javascript*

 ## Open Source
- - [Calibun Micro][cm] - An opinionated MVVM framework for most xaml platforms, I'm primarily responsible for the modern platform ports and am now the project leader.
+ - [Caliburn Micro][cm] - An opinionated MVVM framework for all .NET and Xamarin platforms, I'm primarily responsible for the modern platform ports and am now the project steward.
  - [Spinkit.Xaml][sk] - The conversion of popular CSS spinners to Windows 8 xaml for the Progress Ring control.
  - [Spectrum][spec] - A library to do colour space conversions in .NET and extended into xaml for palette declarations.
  - [Octokit.Caching][caching] - A caching plugin for Octokit using etags and a simple in memory cache.